-While the free man is seen as homogenous, it is for debate if this statement actually constitutes a clear populist element.
+While the free man is seen as homogenous, it is for debate if this statement constitutes a clear populist element.
 The speech does contain language antagonizing the elite.
 This elite is not always the same and can take the form of (appendix 1, speech 9): “finance”, “bankers”, “freemasons”, “multinationals”, “Brussels” and a variety of politicians.
 He also depicts the world in black and white terms as he states: “In Italy it is more dangerous to deal in clams than sell drugs.
 You risk more dealing a clam than dealing drugs”.

-There was also a part of speech 11 (appendix 1) where Salvini, who’s party can be seen as anti-system, shows a remarkably mild side.
+There was also a part of speech 11 (appendix 1) where Salvini, whose party can be seen as anti-system, shows a remarkably mild side.
 When referencing the people as homogenous, Salvini proposes that ‘the people’ in fact do not want harsh policies, but instead he claims that the people want “tranquility” and “normalcy” (appendix 1, speech 11).
 The antagonistic dynamic that populist maintain against the elite is congruent with the will to change the status quo.
 However, Salvini when in government advocates normalcy, which is interesting given the disruptive nature of populism.
 According to theory it could be expected that in order to maintain its populist discourse, Matteo Salvini would try to externalize the elite.
-Interestingly one of the ways in which he does this is domestically, by framing the mafia as the enemy.
+Interestingly, one of the ways in which he does this is domestically, by framing the mafia as the enemy.
 In speech 12 (appendix 1) Salvini antagonizes the mafia as follows:

 “We are also working to make the best possible use of the thousands of assets confiscated from mobsters.
 Businesses, houses, villas, stores, reiterating that the mafia disgusts us and we want to take away their (…) down to the last mansion, down to the last car, down to the last store, down to the last pair of underpants.”